genevrahenrike/playwriter-profile-manager/USERNAME_GENERATION_PATTERNS.md

 1. Update configuration to specify `usernameStyle` and `usernamePattern`
 2. Add `businessEmailProviders` if using business mode
 3. Configure `separatorChars` for Pattern B customization
+4. Optionally enable Pattern C in auto mode via `patternWeights.handle` or use `usernameStyle: 'handle'`

 The system is backward compatible and will default to automatic pattern selection if no specific configuration is provided.